matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

 ## Rules that DB follows

-- Entity integrity : every table has primary key
+- Entity integrity : Every table has primary key.
-- Referential integrity : A foreign key points to value tat is a primary key of another table
+- Referential integrity : A foreign key points to value tat is a primary key of another table.

 ### final